Trentonom0r3/CeLux/README.md

 ffmpy boasts some of the, if not the, fastest decode times for full HD video *in the world!*

 ## Features
-- **Video Decoding Directly to Numpy/Tensors:** Decode video directly into numpy arrays or torch tensors (both 'cuda' and 'cpu')
+- **Video Decoding Directly to Numpy/Tensors:** Decode video directly into numpy arrays or torch tensors.

 ## Getting Started